bevyengine/bevy-website/content/news/2023-03-04-bevy-0.10/index.md

 4. The user runs a specialized tool, digs into the source code of the engine, figures out what order their system should run in relative to the engine's system sets, and then continues on their merry way, doing this for each new system.
 5. Bevy (or one of their third-party plugins) updates, breaking all of our poor users system ordering once again.

-In practice, there are three broad classes of systems: gameplay logic (99% of all end user systems), stuff that needs to happen before gameplay logic (like event cleanup and input handling) and stuff that needs to happen after gameplay logic (like rendering and audio).
+In practice, there are three broad classes of systems: gameplay logic (the majority of all end user systems), stuff that needs to happen before gameplay logic (like event cleanup and input handling) and stuff that needs to happen after gameplay logic (like rendering and audio).

 By broadly ordering the schedule via base sets, we hope that Bevy apps can have good default behavior and clear high level structure without compromising on the scheduling flexibility and explicitness that advanced users crave.
 Let us know how it works out for you!

 ## Polish Matters